viplike/macos-amd-adobe-fix/README.md

 # MacOS AMD Adobe Fix
 Hi!
-There is a really working macos amd fix for adobe products: photoshop / premier and etc (hackintosh).
+Here is a really working macos amd fix for adobe products: photoshop / premier and etc (hackintosh).
 Tested on my Ryzentosh.

 Before any manipulations install amdfriend from this repo: https://github.com/NyaomiDEV/AMDFriend.
 It's archived, so you can just download from releases section and add it to your path